Super Bowl XLVIII: First half

-At this point, the Broncos offense finally managed to get moving, picking up a first down for the first time in the game at 10:37 and moving the ball to the Seattle 35-yard line.
-But on third-and-13, Manning was hit by Seahawks defensive end Cliff Avril as he tried to throw a pass to Moreno, causing a high short floater that was intercepted by linebacker Malcolm Smith and returned 69 yards for a touchdown.
-After Seattle's kickoff, Denver mounted a drive to the Seahawks' 19-yard line, aided by Demaryius Thomas's 19-yard reception on third-and-5.
-With just over a minute left in the half, Denver faced fourth-and-2.
-Rather than kick a field goal, they tried to pick up a first down, but Manning's pass was incomplete and the score remained 22–0 at the end of the half.
+The Denver offense finally managed to get moving on their next possession, with Manning completing five passes to wide receiver Demaryius Thomas for 26 yards and a 16-yard pass to wide receiver Wes Welker to advance the ball to the Seattle 35-yard line.
+But when they got there, Manning was hit by Avril as he tried to throw a pass to Moreno, causing a high short floater that was intercepted and returned 69 yards for a touchdown by linebacker Malcolm Smith, increasing Seattle's lead to 22–0.
+During the kickoff, the Broncos appeared to turn the ball over yet again when wide receiver Trindon Holliday fumbled the ball while being tackled by safety Chris Maragos, with Hauschka making the recovery for the Seahawks.
+However, instant replay determined that Holliday was down by contact before he lost the ball, so Denver retained possession on their own 33-yard line.
+The Broncos then mounted a drive to the Seattle 19-yard line, aided by Thomas' 19-yard reception on 3rd-and-5.
+With just over a minute left in the half, Denver faced 4th-and-2.
+Instead of kicking a field goal, they tried to pick up a first down, but Manning's pass was incomplete, and Denver remained scoreless at the end of the half.
 The 22-point deficit was the largest faced by the Broncos all season.
-It was also the third-largest halftime deficit in Super Bowl history; the previous two were also against the Broncos – the Redskins led the Broncos 35–10 in Super Bowl XXII and the 49ers led the Broncos 27–3 in Super Bowl XXIV.
+It was also the fourth-largest halftime deficit in Super Bowl history; the previous two were also against the Broncos – the Washington Redskins led the Broncos 35–10 in Super Bowl XXII and the San Francisco 49ers led the Broncos 27–3 in Super Bowl XXIV.
+Seattle's 22–0 shutout lead at the half also broke the previous record of 20–0 set by the 49ers in Super Bowl XVI, but was later broken by the Philadelphia Eagles' 24–0 halftime lead over the Kansas City Chiefs in Super Bowl LIX.